Shipwreck of Dellys

 The Shipwreck of Dellys took place in May 1830, during the French conquest of Algeria.
-It involved French troupes coloniales, under captains Félix-Ariel d'Assigny (1794-1846) and Armand Joseph Bruat (1796-1855), who were captured by the resistance fighters of the town of Dellys in Kabylia of the Igawawen.
+It involved French troupes coloniales, under captains Félix-Ariel d'Assigny (1794–1846) and Armand Joseph Bruat (1796–1855), who were captured by armed Bedouins of the town of Dellys.

 Historical context

 On 29 April 1827, Pierre Deval, Consul General of the Kingdom of France, was hit with a fly whisk by Hussein Dey in the Casbah of Algiers, in what became known as the fly-whisk incident.
-Following this incident, King Charles X of France ordered the preparation of a punitive expedition against the Deylik of Algiers at the beginning of 1830.
+Following this incident, King Charles X of France ordered the preparation of a punitive expedition against the Regency of Algiers at the beginning of 1830.

-France then evacuated its diplomatic staff from the city of Algiers in retaliation, and the French government of Jules de Polignac decided on 31 January 1830 to organize a naval military landing in Algeria under the high command of Admiral Emmanuel Halgan.
+France then imposed a blockade and evacuated its diplomatic staff from the city of Algiers in retaliation, and the French government of Jules de Polignac decided on 31 January 1830 to organize a naval military landing in Algiers under the high command of Admiral Emmanuel Halgan.
 General Victor de Bourmont was appointed on 11 April 1830 by King Charles X as head of the French Navy expeditionary force in the direction of Algiers.

 Lieutenant Armand Joseph Bruat asked Admiral Halgan to join this expedition, the preparations for which were being vigorously pushed.
 After Bruat wrote a letter dated 3 March 1830 to Admiral Halgan insisting on his desire to participate in the command of this expedition, his wish was granted, and he disembarked from the ship Le Breslau on 8 March.
 He received the command of the brig Le Sylène on 18 March.

 Sea storm

-On the night of 15 May 1830, Lieutenant Bruat, on Le Sylène, returned from the Port Mahon in the island of Menorca, bringing dispatches for the commander of the blockade forces of Victor de Bourmont concerning the fleet preparing for the landing of Algiers.
-He met the brig L'Aventure near in Dellys within lower Kabylia, not far from the mouth of Oued Sebaou and the mountain range of Khachna, about 36 nautical miles east of Cape Caxine.
+On the night of 15 May 1830, Lieutenant Bruat, on Le Sylène, returned from the Mahón in the island of Menorca, bringing dispatches for the commander of the blockade forces of Victor de Bourmont concerning the fleet preparing for the landing of Algiers.
+He met the brig L'Aventure near in Dellys, not far from the mouth of Oued Sebaou and the mountain range of Khachna, about 36 nautical miles east of Cape Caxine.

 The brig L'Aventure was that night surveilling the coast of the plain of the Kabyle tribes of Issers and Amraoua, and was commanded by Lieutenant Félix-Ariel d'Assigny, who was older in rank than Lieutenant Bruat.
 Le Sylène, commanded by Bruat, began to sail in tandem with L'Aventure, commanded by d'Assigny.
 A violent northwesterly wind was blowing, which dispersed the two ships, and they could not regroup.